 Or you can take the shuttle, which I recommend.
 It runs every 5 minutes between the Visitor Center and the mountaintop and it’s included in the price of your ticket.

-Once at the top of the mountain, you will do your tour of the first floor of the house.
+Once at the top of the mountain, you will do a tour of the first floor of the house.
 After which, you can also do the guided slavery tour and tour of the grounds and gardens.
 You can also opt to look around on your own.
-Either way you are going to be doing a lot of walking.
+Either way, you are going to be doing a lot of walking.